psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

   - [King penguin backlit by setting sun](https://unsplash.com/photos/TLcLDigmTKE), download URL: `https://unsplash.com/photos/TLcLDigmTKE/download?force=true`
   - [King penguins diving](https://unsplash.com/photos/PzAmR_Nt7KM), download URL: `https://unsplash.com/photos/PzAmR_Nt7KM/download?force=true`
 - Use `datalad run` to create a new file in `outputs/images_greyscale`.
-When building our original dataset we have left one file, `inputs/images/king01.jpg`, without its black-and-white counterpart.
-You can do the same with the file you download in the step above.
+Convert the newly added image to greyscale using the same method we used for the previous images.
 - If you want to practice saving, edit more files.
 For example you can add a location key-value pair to the yaml files.
 For files from the original dataset, chinstrap penguins were photographed on Two